opencv/open_vision_capsules/docs/runtime_environment.rst

 -----------------------------------------

 By default, OpenVisionCapsules maps all available memory of all visible CUDA configured GPUs.
-To prevent this, use following Environment flag while using Tensorflow.
+To prevent this, use the following Environment flag while using Tensorflow.

 .. code-block:: python